 Very quickly, the group grew to 10 members (amateurs only, no professional chefs allowed) and the club moved its activities to the Wimberley Café.
 When Robin and Mac McCullough acquired the restaurant, they graciously allowed the continued use of their kitchen and dining room until the Café was sold to Jen and "Chef" Jay Bachmann, who, in turn, let us cook there until the Covid-19 pandemic struck and closed down public life.
 After several month of mandatory break the club switched over to Steve Klepfer's Longleaf kitchen, mainly because it offered a large backyard for socially distanced eating.

 The 10 members gather on the fourth Wednesday of each month to cook a 4 to 5 course menu, which the lead chef of the month has planned and for which he has provided the foodstuffs and the wines and beers that will be served.
 Each month, the 10 chefs rotate the lead chef responsibility, so everybody has a chance to show his talent once a year.
 This is one of the reasons we restrict the membership to only 10 men.

 Having previously selected the menu item they each wish to prepare, the members assemble at the restaurant at 5:30 p.m. to begin preparation for the dinner, which usually starts about 7:15 p.m. with one or two appetizers to get the appetites rolling.

 To include the member's wives, each year the club features two events, a "gourmet" picnic, usually at the end of April and in December a celebration of the holidays with an opulent Christmas dinner.

-In 2013, we celebrated our 10th anniversary as a club, and we look forward to being twenty years old and to many, many wonderful cooking and eating adventures.
+In 2018, we celebrated our 15th anniversary as a club, and we are looking forward to the next fifteen years and to many, many wonderful cooking and eating adventures.